TonyLoWaiYau/Impact-of-Oil-Price-Increases-on-China/README.md

-Analyze how the recent surge in oil prices, driven by the ongoing conflict in the Middle East, could affect the Chinese economy.
+Use Codex to develop skills for AI agents and apply them to conduct empirical analyses using state-of-the-art methods and packages.
+Example: Evaluate the impact of an oil price surge on the Chinese economy.

 Link: <https://tonylowaiyau.github.io/Impact-of-Oil-Price-Increases-on-China/>